Amsterdam

 A Poignant Journey Through History

-The Anne Frank House preserves the building where Anne Frank and her family hid from Nazi persecution during World War II.
-They lived in the secret annex from 1942 to 1944.
-Anne wrote her diary during this time.
-In August 1944 the hiding place was betrayed.
+The building is a 17th-century canal house where Anne Frank, her family and four others hid from Nazi persecution during the German occupation of the Netherlands.
+They remained in hiding for 761 days before the annex was raided on 4 August 1944.
 Everyone inside was arrested and sent to concentration camps.
-Only Anne’s father Otto survived.
+Otto Frank was the only one of the eight occupants to survive the war.
 He returned after the war and worked to have the house preserved and Anne’s diary published.
 The museum opened in 1960.
 Over a million people visit each year.

 Conclusion